oracle/rwloadsim/docs/COMPLEXAMPLE.md

 effectively gathers a snapshot in the workload repository.
-It then waits until 5 seconds before endtime, and calls makeawr(), which gathers a second snapshot and actually writes the awr file (by default in text format; see the awr.rwl file).
+It then waits until 5 seconds before endtime, and calls makeawr(), which gathers a second snapshot and actually writes the awr file (by default in text format; see the awrdemo.rwl file).

 Now execute:
 ```